How it Works

 - Teachers choose a film from Teen Screen’s diverse lineup and schedule their screening date.
 There are different offerings for Teen Screen vs. Teen Screen Virtual, but both programs contain films that focus on The Holocaust, Genocide, and Social Justice/Human Rights themes.

-- Teen Screen provides a study-guide for the film and an optional in-classroom lesson, guided by an experienced educator, that prepares students to see the film.
+- Teen Screen provides a study guide for the film and an optional in-classroom or virtual lesson, guided by an experienced educator, that prepare students to see the film.

 - School groups meet at a movie theater to watch the film.
 Alternatively, Teen Screen Virtual allows teachers and students to watch films at school or at home via internet connection.